 We conducted two rounds of soil analyses.
 In the first round we conducted soil tests in 1,615 farms during Fall 2011.
-These soil tests were part of the endline survey of a previous research project, where a sample of farmers in the area were offered the opportunity to participate in a soil test lottery, with a 50% probability of winning a soil test.1
+These soil tests were part of the endline survey of a previous research project, where a sample of farmers in the area were offered the opportunity to participate in a soil test lottery, with a 50% probability of winning a soil test.
 A second round of soil tests took place in 2014.
-At that time, the research team visited a random sample of 576 farmers, residing in one of 37 catchment areas.2 During this round, to understand the precision of the soil analyses for a given farm plot, two samples from each farm were sent separately for blind testing.
+At that time, the research team visited a random sample of 576 farmers, residing in one of 37 catchment areas.
+During this round, to understand how precise the soil analyses were for a given farm plot, two different soil samples were taken for each farm.
 In total, 1,152 soil tests were analyzed.

-In both cases, soil samples were collected by a team of trained enumerators, following standard soil sampling protocols.3 Soil samples were sent for testing at the National Agricultural Research Laboratories (NARL), managed by the Kenya Agricultural and Livestock Research Organization (KARLO).
+Soil samples were collected by a team of trained enumerators, following standard soil sampling protocols.3 Soil samples were sent for testing at the National Agricultural Research Laboratories (NARL), managed by the Kenya Agricultural and Livestock Research Organization (KARLO).
 The analysis determined levels of pH, organic carbon content, nitrogen, phosphorus, potassium, calcium, magnesium, manganese, iron, copper, zinc, and sodium.
 Based on these soil characteristics, KALRO generated recommendations for types and quantities of locally available fertilizers (CAN, DAP, and NPK) as well as agricultural lime and manure.
 Summary statistics of the recommendations produced by NARL are shown in Table 1.

 Figure 1 shows the distribution of selected soil characteristics across the entire 80 km by 60 km study area for the first round and second round of soil tests.
-The red lines show
+The red lines show the adequate nutrient levels according to NARL.
+These graphs show high heterogeneity in soil characteristics.
+In addition, much of the distribution for key nutrients such as